Planning to attend or present at MUPC 2017?

-Formatting requirements for posters and powerpoints are available here!
+Formatting requirements for posters and powerpoints will be available here!

 Got Questions?
-Check here for answers to frequently asked questions!
+Check here for answers to frequently asked questions from 2016!
+More to come for 2017!

 Registration: 8:00 AM